 Becca Stevens writes, "Living in paradise means looking for every opportunity for service.
 When we live full of service in love, we are already there."
 Katy tries to live her life through love and service with her community.
 Her passion for service began at The Hockaday School in Dallas, while it has been further cultivated since coming to Vanderbilt as an Ingram Scholar.
 Katy has learned that she is involved in more than community service, but rather working towards social justice.

 During her first year at Vanderbilt, Katy explored many different service endeavors.
-Many upperclassmen Ingram scholars introduced her to their projects.
+Many upperclassmen Ingram Scholars introduced her to their projects.
 She volunteered at The Afterschool Program and Vanderbilt After-school Program tutoring and mentoring low-income children.
 She also served as a teacher to a class of girls in Pakistan through the Vanderbilt-Pakistan connection.
 Every week she got up at 5am to teach a lesson via Skype.
-She was grateful that she experienced a variety of tutoring and mentoring programs, however she found a long-term love for a program that works with refugees and immigrants in Middle Tennessee.
+She was grateful that she experienced a variety of tutoring and mentoring programs, however she learned that her career interest in healthcare and service are not mutually exclusive.